Nrojt/Program-JB/README.md

 [version]: https://api.bintray.com/packages/goldrenard/maven/Program-JB/images/download.svg
 [download]: https://bintray.com/goldrenard/maven/Program-JB/_latestVersion
+# YOU NEED SENMOKU, JARS PROVIDED IN REPOSITORY
 # Program JB
 This is a fork of **Program AB** — the reference implementation of the AIML 2.0 draft specification.
 AIML is a widely adopted standard for creating chat bots and mobile virtual assistants like ALICE, Mitsuku, English Tutor, The Professor, S.U.P.E.R. and many more.